MorganYu13/community-forum-webapp/README.md

 #### Run the Code
-cd to server file within project on cmd terminal, run ```npm start``` to start the server. to connect to website add in http://localhost:5000/ to the address box to connect as client to the server/website
+cd to server file within project on cmd terminal, run ```npm start``` to start the server.

+To connect to website add in http://localhost:5000/ to the address box to connect as client to the server/website